Olympic Qualifier #3/4 Canada

 PREPARATION UNDER CONSTRAINT

-Preparation into Quebec reflected the realities of a compressed season, with the Lac-Beauport double-header arriving just days after the New Year.
+Preparation into Quebec reflected the realities of a compressed winter calendar, with the Lac-Beauport double-header arriving just days after the New Year.
 Following the holiday break, Ashton traveled through Rochester, New York en route to Canada.
 During travel, he became ill, limiting on-snow training in the days leading into competition.

 Rather than force volume, the approach shifted toward preservation — prioritizing health, recovery, and clarity over additional reps.
 With limited training available, readiness was managed through restraint, relying on foundational work rather than last-minute correction.

-In an Olympic qualification year, managing health became part of execution.
+In a season defined by international pressure and limited margins, managing health became part of execution.

 • Dates: January 6–7, 2026